-Gut Infection: People with a history of food poisoning, and or H Pylori were often diagnosed with IBS, physicians prescribed antibiotic therapy.
+Gut Infection: People with a history of food poisoning, and or H Pylori were often diagnosed with IBS, and physicians prescribed antibiotic therapy.
 It does work.
-As it turns out, IBS may be the result of a gut infections and or imbalance of good to bad bacteria, maybe both.
+As it turns out, IBS may be the result of gut infections and or an imbalance of good to bad bacteria, maybe both.

-Bacterial Overgrowth: IBS may start out as SIBO and unnoticed, which is bacterial overgrowth in the small intestine known as SIBO.
-In support of this theory, we know that you can help SIBO & IBS with a balance of good to bad bacteria from probiotics, diet changes and lifestyles changes.
+Bacterial Overgrowth: IBS may start out as SIBO unnoticed, which is bacterial overgrowth in the small intestine known as SIBO.
+In support of this theory, we know that you can help SIBO & IBS with a balance of good to bad bacteria from probiotics, diet changes, and lifestyle changes.

-Recently, scientist has connected the dots.
-We know that stress, bad bacteria over growth, neurotransmitters, the immune system, bio films and diet play a role in the development of SIBO & IBS.
+Recently, a scientist has connected the dots.
+We know that stress, bad bacteria overgrowth, neurotransmitters, the immune system, biofilms, and diet play a role in the development of SIBO & IBS.